redromnon/HeroicBashLauncher/README.md

 ## Issues and Suggestions
 Before submitting an issue :

-- Make sure the game launches from Heroic Games Launcher.
+- Make sure you've run the game from Heroic atleast once

 - Restart Steam after adding the launch scripts if the games don't launch.